nipype/pydra/docs/output_spec.rst

 Similarly as for `input_spec`, in order to create an output definition, a new `SpecInfo` object has to be created.
-The field `name` specifies the type of the spec and it should be always "Output" for the output definition.
+The field `name` specifies the type of the definition and it should be always "Output" for the output definition.
 The field `bases` specifies the "base definition" you want to use (can think about it as a `parent class`) and it will usually contains `ShellOutDef` only, unless you want to build on top of